 Well, 100 people jammed the Council chambers at the May 15, 1944, meeting, and although the representative of Sperzel said that the company only had 25 employees and that there would be no noise or smell, there was universal opposition to the plan.
 Two particular arguments, other than having a factory in their back yards, were that they doubted that the company could get the materials needed to retrofit the building during wartime, and the disapproval of the use of coal.

-There the record in the Dispatch ends.
+There the record in the Dispatch ends, at least until the end of 1944.
 Obviously the factory didn’t go in, and the spectre of such an odious use of the building perhaps made the idea of the roller rink more palatable.

 In June 1944 a suit was filed by the father of Lois McCollough, who died on March 4 after being thrown by a horse at the riding academy.
 The suit claimed that the horse she requested was not available, and was substituted with a horse named “Technique.”
 The guide was no older than about 14, the father accused.
 Eaton took the unconscious girl to his home, where she stayed from 2:15 to 6:00 pm.
 Then Eaton drove her to her own home, where she died.
 The father sought $20,000 in damages, charging Eaton with negigence and providing a “vicious and untrustworthy” horse for hire.